 What football can do in terms of raising the profile of Wales is probably greater and more far-reaching than anything else, because football is a genuinely global sport.

-It’s said the 2022 World Cup will be watched by half of the world’s population aged over four, and what they'll see is Team Cymru with our own flag, our own anthem, our own language, our own fans, and they'll differentiate us from other countries, including England (who we’ll be playing against at the group stage).
+It’s reported that the 2022 World Cup was watched by half of the world’s population aged over four, and what they'll see is Team Cymru with our own flag, our own anthem, our own language, our own fans, and they'll differentiate us from other countries, including England (who we’ll be playing against at the group stage).
 And that's important for everything from promoting trade and tourism to the international education sector.

 Creating role models